Originally formed in 1973, the MANX ELECTRIC RAILWAY

 Email: [email protected]

-The Manx Electric Railway Society is grateful for the generous help, support and assistance of the following people, all of whom have either contributed or prepared material for use on the MERS website: Alex Townsend, Julian Nutter, Kevin Lewin, Richard Dodge, Alan Spencer, Ray Stanfield, Michael Skehan, Carol Bond, Rob McCaffery, Mike Jones, Mark Green, Colin Clifton, Michael Owen, Chris Rowe, Marmaduke of Douglas, Jon Wornham, David Hennessey, Neil Clifton, Caroline Matthews, George Gardiner, John Halsall, Tony Quine, Roy Scott, Stewart Douglas, David Packer, Cade Williamson, Julie Matthews and to all who have assisted in any way.
+The Manx Electric Railway Society is grateful for the generous help, support and assistance of the following people, all of whom have either contributed or prepared material for use on the MERS website: Alex Townsend, Julian Nutter, Kevin Lewin, Richard Dodge, Alan Spencer, Ray Stanfield, Michael Skehan, Carol Bond, Rob McCaffery, Mike Jones, Mark Green, Colin Clifton, Michael Owen, Chris Rowe, Marmaduke of Douglas, Jon Wornham, David Hennessey, Neil Clifton, Caroline Matthews, George Gardiner, John Halsall, Tony Quine, Roy Scott, Stewart Douglas, Chris Thornburn, David Packer, Cade Williamson, Steve Bown, Julie Matthews, The Laxey Tram Man and to all who have assisted in any way.